 Back in July 2012, I did an interview for Panorama, in which I tried to suggest that the political situation was deeply unstable.
 Politics had drifted out of alignment with culture, there was a crisis just over the horizon and the rise of UKIP was a forerunner.
-I subsequently wrote this piece for an old blog, trying to clarify my thoughts a little.
-I reprint it here because my new book, All In It Together (published in June), is essentially a full-length treatment of the same theme: the insecurity that was already evident, long before the Brexit referendum blew it into the open and prompted the reconfiguration of the main parties.
+The day after filming, I wrote this piece for an old blog, trying to clarify my thoughts a little.
+I reprint it here because my new book, All In It Together, is essentially a full-length treatment of the same theme: the insecurity that was already evident, long before the Brexit referendum blew it into the open and prompted the reconfiguration of the main parties.
 I’ve resisted the temptation to rewrite this piece.

 Much of what I write is the story of modern British politics, as filtered through popular culture.
 And the justification for this approach is that I think the changing mood of the nation can be detected through its sitcoms and soaps, pop music and pornography.